 "Holy God!
 Jesus, Mary, and Joseph!"
-She gasped as he shooed the women off with his credit card.
+She exclaimed as he shooed the women off with his credit card.

 The dress was hers.
 It was the most expensive clothing article she had ever even tried on, let alone owned.
 She felt like she couldn't breathe.
 She owed him.
 He had just bought her the most beautiful thing she owned.
 If she accepted this, she had to show him at least a modicum of kindness.
 She could not use him as a punching bag for her irritable side, could not guiltlessly jab at him throughout dinner.
 This dress was a gift from the devil.
 She was sealing her fate.
 She wouldn't be able to just ditch him after this.
 Her conscience would never let her live it down.
 You slimy weasel.
 You dirty ferret.
 This dress is an underhanded bid for my compliance…and so pretty on me…

 "No strings attached," he assured her with a sly smile.

 "This food is wonderful," she observed, swallowing a bite of brie and mushroom pate.
-Draco nodded noncommittally, sipping his White Russian.
+Draco nodded noncommittally, sipping his second glass of wine.
 After a pause, she sighed gently.
 "Let's talk business,"

 He raised an eyebrow.
 "Let's talk dirty," he countered, and she flushed crimson.
-As her imagination ran away with that, she frowned at him disapprovingly.
-He sighed, too.
+As her imagination ran away with that, she frowned at him.
+He sighed.
 "Fine.
 Let's talk business."

 "I'm willing to give you a month because I like eating good food and wearing pretty dresses and being envied," she said, twirling her fork in her rice.
 A few pieces ended up flinging onto the table.
-She just grinned bashfully.
 He shook his head, reaching over to pick them up and drop them back on her plate.
 She appreciated that he seemed to know the Five-Second Rule, the unofficial religion of large, poor families.